dpla/social-media-proof-of-concept/CAPTURING-HOWTO.md

 There are many different tools available that create web archives, but currently, the [Browsertrix](https://browsertrix.com/) suite has the most affordances for capturing social media posts.
 Chiefly among these:

-1. A suite of custom scripts to aid compatability with social media sites and facilitate captures called [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors).
+1. A suite of custom scripts to aid compatibility with social media sites and facilitate captures called [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors).
 In the case of TikTok, Browsertrix Behaviors knows how to automatically expand comment threads and load additional comments beyond what shows in the browser when a video loads.

 2. A facility for logging in an automated browser so that CAPCHAs can be prevented.